 Machel Montano: “I really don’t care what nobody say…What they say they say because a people does talk…” (What They Say They Say, 1997/1998)

-Interviewer: Lately, your statements have been taken as provocative and on social media you are being called out for your “progressive politics.”
-People say that you’ve gone soft and you just focus on your music.
+Interviewer: Lately, your statements called out for dabbling in “progressive politics.”
+People say that you’ve gone “soft” and you should just focus on your music.

 Machel Montano: “Dey come out to buss meh head” (Buss Head, 2017)